 - If you regularly offer bottles of formula while nursing, it may affect your milk supply, since nursing is a “supply and demand” process.
 Your baby will need less breastmilk if he regularly gets a bottle of formula each day, which will lead to a drop in supply.

-- If your baby is newborn, switching back and forth between breast and bottle can cause nipple confusion.
-Consider waiting to offer any formula until nursing is well-established (usually in the first 4 – 6 weeks); at that point, nipple confusion shouldn’t be a concern.
+- If your baby is a newborn, switching back and forth between breast and bottle can cause nipple confusion which is when your baby may become frustrated at the breast when they go back and forth between breast and bottle.
+Consider waiting to offer any formula until nursing is well-established (usually in the first 4 – 6 weeks).
+At that point, nipple confusion shouldn’t be a concern.

 - Remember that formula is harder to digest than breastmilk and contains ingredients that your baby may not yet be able to digest easily.
 This means that formula can lead to digestive issues, like gas and constipation.
 And those digestive issues can make your baby’s already-problematic nighttime sleep even worse!